Must-Try Street Food in Chiang Mai

 Moo Yor Sausage

-Moo Yor would be more famous in other parts of the north/northeastern Thailand including Chiang Rai and Ubon Ratchathani.
-But it’s also one of those essential northern staples, and it’s never hard to track down this street food in Chiang Mai.
 Moo Yor is more or less steamed pork, with a white complexion, and occasionally with speckles of black pepper.
-While it’s probably most famously eaten in a ‘Yum’ salad (Yum Moo Yor), it can also be found on skewers for snacking as street food, and is occasionally deep-fried (Moo Yor Tod) and sold with a chili dip.
+While it’s probably most famously eaten in a “Yum” salad (Yum Moo Yor), it can also be found on skewers for snacking on as a street food.
+In addition, it is occasionally deep-fried (Moo Yor Tod) and sold with a chili dip.

 Mala Kebabs

-These mouth-numbing kebabs are a new addition to Thai street food, and are huge in Chiang Mai, despite being a copy of China’s popular Sichuan chuan kebabs.
-These Kebabs use the Sichuan-style seasoning of chilies and mouth-numbing Sichuan peppercorns, known as mala, and can be found grilled over flaming charcoals at both street food stalls and at dedicated outdoor restaurants in Chiang Mai.
-Due to their prominence in Chiang Mai, they could arguably be considered Northern Thai food, as you could also argue that Khao Soi originates from Myanmar, Moo Yor feom Vietnam, and Sai Oua from Laos.
+Due to their prominence in the city, they could arguably be considered Northern Thai food, as you could also argue that Khao Soi originates from Myanmar, Moo Yor feom Vietnam, and Sai Oua from Laos.
 They are a great example of how street food evolves in Thailand.

 Miang Kham